BiodiversityExtinction/PlainMap/README.md

 ```
 -prefix STRING
 ```
-Sample name / prefix used for output files and read groups.
+Sample name used for output files and read groups.

 ```
 -ref FILE
 ```
 Reference genome FASTA file.
-BWA index will be created if missing.
+A BWA index will be created automatically if missing.

 ```
 -outdir DIR